When you search for something on Google, you’ve probably noticed that Google presents its results in a number of different formats.

 Location features appear when a searcher is looking for location-specific content.
 For example, if you’re at SpyFu’s offices and want lunch, you might search for “restaurants in scottsdale az” or “restaurants near me.”
 Either of those searches will result in a location feature that shows a map of restaurants in Scottsdale, Arizona:

 How to get it: Optimize for local search.
-Make sure your business has plenty of good reviews, and use Google My Business to keep all of your business information up-to-date.
+Make sure your business has plenty of good reviews, and use Google Business Profile to keep all of your business information up-to-date.

 Local features appear on the right sidebar when someone searches for a specific local business.
 If we wanted to know the operating hours of Atlas Bistro, we’d search “Atlas Bistro hours.”
 On the right side of Google’s results, we’d see the local feature for that restaurant, which includes its address, hours, and reviews:

 How to get it: If you’ve already optimized for the location features, you’ll optimize for this one too.
-Use Google My Business to make sure that all of your business information is accurate.
+Use Google Business Profile to make sure that all of your business information is accurate.

 This feature is triggered when a searcher is looking for information on one specific, but well-known, topic.
 There are two parts to this search feature: